 |

 Joseph Lamb.
-Ethiopia Rag (New
+Ethiopia Rag.

-York, NY: Stark Music Company, 1909).
-Not copyrighted.
+New York: Stark Music Company, 1909.
+Not

 [view